KickButtowski80/overtime/README.md

  ## UI:
  - x Bootstrap -> formatting
- - Icon from Font Awesome
+ - x Icon from glyphicon
  - x Update the styles for forms

+## Refactor TODOS:
+ - x Refactor posts/_form for admin user with status